 So I decided to go with what my dad has always wanted for me combined with my own rules.
 I started a web design company of my own, then another one, and then another one.
 I was both a CTO and the only programmer in almost all of them at the beginning.
 It was not easy: I was making all kinds of foundational decisions all the time: infrastructure-, database-, architecture-related, but led developers with different backgrounds and languages.
 For various reasons, all of my startups failed, one after another.
 Six or seven startups later in 2019 I quit this whole strategy, partially because the last startup was taking too long to lift off, and still hasn't, it's surviving in a limbo post-pandemic.
 And I was looking for a more liberating job where the boss and the deadlines wouldn’t be breathing down my neck.

 Throughout this time, I had been using the Apify SDK for a few automation projects.
 Then I made a few Typescript Typings in my free time and created a neat automation chain for lead generation using a few Apify actors.
 Then a Marketplace position for Apify caught my eye.
 My solution was connected to the Greasemonkey browser extension that was doing the automation, cowboy-style, and I figured you can use Chrome for that.
-Lukaš (Lukáš Křivka, Head of Delivery - Developer community: read his career story) was nicely surprised with my solution and started onboarding me for Apify Marketplace (now Apify Freelancers).
+Lukaš (Lukáš Křivka, Head of Delivery - Developer community: read his career story) was nicely surprised with my solution and started onboarding me for Apify Marketplace (an old Apify service to connect clients with developers, now replaced by the more informal freelancers system).

 I was quite happy about this side-gig opportunity while also participating in the interview process for other companies.
 I was considering one of the deals very seriously, it was almost closed: a Senior Backend Engineer position with a good offer, flexible timing (important for my night work routine), and the possibility of relocation to Ireland.
 All I had left to do was to have a small chat with the CEO the following week, who was in the Philippines at that time.
 Then suddenly, Lukaš writes up an offer to me for a full-time position in Apify instead of the Marketplace.
 What can I say, I was feeling surprised, and pretty torn.
 And at this very deciding moment, I get the strangest email of my life so far telling me the Irish company’s CEO got stuck in the Philippines because of *drumroll* a volcano eruption.
 So he can’t have an interview with me.
 Then I hopped on a quick call with Apify co-founder Kuba Balada, and the rest is history.
 I’ve made up my mind.